nba5137/RimWorld/README.md

 # RimWorld
 My custom stuffs(like weapons) for the game RimWorld.
 (XML) <br>
-Time to bring some modern stuff to this survival game.
+Time to bring some modern stuffs to this survival game.

 ## Weapon list
 1. **AWP**	- A modern bolt rifle.